seclution/application-diagram/README.md

 Troubleshooting
 ---------------

 Diagrams created with other versions of the draw.io editor can sometimes be stored as a `<mxfile>` element.
+If the `<mxfile>` element is saved with `compressed="true"` then the content is compressed and only the draw.io editor can decompress it.
 Such diagrams require the updated editor shipped with this application in order to be edited properly.
-If you open a diagram and only see XML content, install the new editor version and re-open the page.
+If you open a diagram and only see XML content or gibberish, verify whether the diagram uses the compression attribute and, if so, use the draw.io editor to decompress it.

 When importing the XAR in XWiki, use **Replace Document**.
 This restores `Diagram.DiagramMacro` and ensures that the macros continue to work after the import.